Genital tuberculosis is diagnosed by:- Mantoux test (minor skin test)

-Endometrial biopsy/TB-PCR i.e. testing the inner lining of the uterus which is best done by a gynec practitioner.
+Endometrial biopsy i.e. testing the inner lining of the uterus which is best done by a gynec practitioner.
 It is a very simple procedure and is done in the clinic.
-This test is positive in only 50-60 % of cases.
+This test is positive in only 50-60 % of cases. /TB-PCR.
+Endoscopic procedures i.e. Laparoscopy and Hysteroscopy can help in diagnosing the disease and also in treating adhesions caused due to tuberculosis.

 Endoscopic procedures i.e. Laparoscopy and Hysteroscopy can help in diagnosing the disease and also in treating adhesions caused due to tuberculosis.